 Ricardo G. Huerta Niño

 Ricardo G. Huerta Niño received his PhD from the Department of City and Regional Planning at the University of California, Berkeley in 2013 where he is currently a Lecturer in the department teaching the "Introduction to City Planning" and "Urban Communities" courses.
 He is also a Visiting Scholar at the Institute for the Study of Societal Issues (ISSI) and an Affiliated Scholar at the Center for Research on Native American Issues.
-He is also co-founder of the Design Justice Hub (DJHub), an interdisciplinary project (hosted by the Center for Research on Social Change) that draws from the fields of urban studies, planning, policy, ethnic studies, and design to develop practical and research-oriented work that confronts social and racial inequality in the built environment.
-Ricardo is also currently serving as Interim Program Officer for Immigrant Rights and Integration at the Evelyn and Walte Haas Jr. Fund in San Francisco.

 Ricardo's research interests include community and economic development, environmental justice, sustainable development, international development, philanthropy, planning theory, and ethnic studies.
 His recent research centers on culture, governance, and sovereignty in Native American development.
 It focuses on innovations in development practices and theories in order to identify new paradigms for understanding and promoting community and economic development.
 His research is designed to inform effective community development on Native American reservations as well as contribute to development theory and practice in urban, suburban, and rural areas.

 Originally from Fresno, California and a graduate of UC Davis (BA) and Stanford University (MA), Ricardo received a dual Master’s degree in City and Regional Planning (MCP) and International and Area Studies (MA) from UC Berkeley.
 Ricardo’s professional experience includes working in philanthropy at the Open Society Institute, the Goldman Environmental Prize, and the San Francisco Foundation.
-Ricardo has recently been a Lecturer at San Francisco State University, in the Department of Urban Studies and Planning as well as an Interim Program Officer for Immigrant Rights and Integration at the Evelyn and Walter Haas Jr. Fund in San Francisco.
-In addtion to teaching at SF State and UC Berkeley he has also taught Ethnic Studies courses at Laney College and Merritt College.
+Ricardo has recently been a Lecturer at San Francisco State University in the Department of Urban Studies and Planning as well as an Interim Program Officer for Immigrant Rights and Integration at the Evelyn and Walter Haas Jr. Fund in San Francisco.
+In addtion to teaching at SF State and UC Berkeley he has also taught Ethnic Studies courses at Laney College and Merritt College in Oakland, California.

 Ricardo G. Huerta Niño, MA, MCP, PhD